nus-cs2113-AY2324S2/ip/docs/README.md

 ### Add Deadline task: deadline

-Adds a deadline task to the task list
+Adds a deadline task to the task list<br/>
 Dates in the format of yyyy-mm-dd hh:mm will be reformatted into MMM-dd-yyyy hh:mm AM/PM

 Format: `deadline TASK /by DEADLINE`